Skip to content

 Updated on by Georank team

-The Central African Republic has a birth rate of 46.4 (annual births per 1,000 people) and a fertility rate of 6.01 (the average amount of children a woman would have during her lifetime).
+The Central African Republic has a birth rate of 46.4 (annual births per 1,000 people) and a fertility rate of 6.01 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in the Central African Republic was 5.95 children per woman — 1.01 times lower than in 2023.